How to Release the Golf Club Correctly: Practical Guide with Actionable Drills

 Setup

-Make sure that your setup includes a neutral grip, stable base of support, and weight evenly distributed among your feet.
-Although there is no perfect grip position for a proper release, when your grip is too weak or strong, it makes the process harder.
+Ensure that your setup includes a neutral grip, a stable base of support, and weight evenly distributed among your feet.

 Top of the Backswing